ethstorage/pm/dev-guide.md

 #### Generate Allocations

-Allocations are also required by the following tests.
+Allocations are required for subsequent tests.
 To generate allocations, use:

 ```bash
 make devnet-allocs